EduardoUh/calendar-backend/README.md

 * Rename the ```.env.template``` file to ```.env``` and asign the following values to the variables: PORT=4000 DB_CONNECTION="MongoDb connection string" JWT_SECRET="Any keyword you want e.g. MyPersonalKeyword".
 * Now in the cli run the following server ```npm run server```, to get the server running.

-**Note:** To start making requests to the endpoints you can use Postman, Thunder client, or use the frontend I made for this backend; [Go to Calendar Frontend](https://github.com/EduardoUh/calendar-frontend "Calendar Frontend".
+**Note:** To start making requests to the endpoints you can use Postman, Thunder client, or use the frontend I made for this backend; [Go to Calendar Frontend](https://github.com/EduardoUh/calendar-frontend "Calendar Frontend").